Mint Sauce Recipe

 - Wash the mint well and dry with a clean tea towel, then pick off the leaves from the stalks.

 - Dissolve the white sugar in the white vinegar in a small pan on the hob top on a slow heat.
-Once dissolved keep it on the heat for another 3-4 mins on a rolling boil.
+Once dissolved keep it on the heat for another 3 to 4 mins on a rolling boil.

 - Put a quarter of your fresh mint leaves into a blender and pour your liquid over the leaves whilst blending.
 Carry on adding small amounts of your leaves until it is all blended.